k3ntako/High-School-Internship/environment-setup/environment-setup.md

 ### Getting started with GitHub
 1. Go to [github.com](https://github.com/) and click on `Sign Up`
 2. Follow the prompts to create a new account
-    - Enter your email address
+    - Enter your email address (we recommend using a personal email address, so you'll have access to everything in the future)
     - Create a username and password
     - Verify your account (solve a puzzle?)
 3. Check your email for a 7-digit code to enter on the next screen